AamerShikari/car_dealer/README.md

 # How to Run <h1>
 1. Clone Repository
 2. Open two terminals (One for the client and one for the server)
-  a.
-For the client terminals run "python3 client.py"
+3. For the client terminals run "python3 client.py"
-  b.
-For the server terminal run "python3 server.py"
+4. For the server terminal run "python3 server.py"

+# Functions <h1>
+  # Buyers have access to -
+  * PURCHASE
+  # Sellers have access to -
+  * SELL
+  # Both have access to -
+  * ADD
+  * VIEW
+  * HISTORY
+  * AVAILABLE

 # Logic <h1>